RuedigerVoigt/userprovided/README.md

 There are plenty of validators out there.
 The reasons to write another one:
 * It's sister-project [exoskeleton](https://github.com/RuedigerVoigt/exoskeleton "GitHub Repository of exoskeleton") needs some special features.
 This would be for example not only to check whether a string is an URL, but to also check whether the scheme is http or https.
-* Extensive testing (unittests and automatic test generation with the hypothesis package)
+* Extensive testing (100% test coverage / unit tests / automatic test generation with the hypothesis package)
 * Modularity

 ## Installation and Use